 “In short aspects or things that speak to us as a people and are relevant to our context or settings; Family Day to encourage the cultivation of values at a family level because a family that has decent values produces a decent community, a decent nation; and Common Man’s Day to remind us of the plight of our fellow citizens who continue to lack access to water, food, shelter, education and health?”, he wondered.

-He noted that Zambia: Broken Promises discusses the thwarted hopes of independence, the frustrated project of nation building, the unfilled principles of democracy on which the MMD was founded, the controversial referendum of 1969 that resulted in the termination of the Barotseland Agreement, and the long history of parliamentary by-elections.
+He noted that Zambia Broken Promises discusses; the thwarted hopes of independence, the frustrated project of nation building, the unfilled principles of democracy on which the MMD was founded, the controversial referendum of 1969 that resulted in the termination of the Barotseland Agreement, and the long history of parliamentary by-elections.

 Meanwhile, electoral expert McDonald Chipenzi said that there is need to promote cultural diversity and that one of the importance of doing so is that the society becomes richer when it gains understanding of the environment around us as well as understanding issues to do with political, cultural, social and economic factors.

-He said cultural diversity helps people to tolerate each other and that different cultural groups would not suggest anything that would demean other cultural group’s values.
+The historian said cultural diversity helps people to tolerate each other and that different cultural groups would not suggest anything that would demean other cultural group’s values.

 He established that with cultural diversity, leadership roles would enable someone to be groomed for good leadership not because of ethnic background but because of their capability, wisdom and intellect to lead the masses.